 You can get silly and get some exercise by hula hooping in San Francisco.
 Not only is this exercise great for creating an upbeat environment, it is also an awesome exercise for encouraging team building.
 If your team is often in high-stress situations, offering short hula hoop sessions for everyone once a month is a great choice.
 Your team will leave the exercise feeling recharged and ready to get back to work.

-San Francisco has become a massive tech hub – one that includes some of the best companies in the USA.
+San Francisco, and the Bay Area, have become a massive tech hub – one that includes some of the best companies in the USA.
 Thanks to the startups and tech companies that are dominating the scene, there are a lot more corporate-focused team building activities.

 If you are new to team building (or team bonding as referred to by some), here’s what you need to know.
 Team building is an activity that gathers employees and aims to improve productivity by encouraging them participate in different corporate activities and events.

 Basically, the value of team building is simple – it takes the entire company offsite and develops trust among employees through fun activities and games.
 According to many credible sources, team building has become a trend among the new companies, whose goal help employees bond and encourage them to trust each other, just like in their corporate roles.
 Continue reading →